Joint Base Lewis–McChord: Joint Base Headquarters

 JBLM Service Members receive medical care through on-base facilities such as Madigan Army Medical Center, the Okubo Clinic, the Nisqually Clinic, and the McChord Clinic.

 In 2010, Joint Base Lewis–McChord was called the U.S. military's "most troubled base" 2010 by Stars and Stripes newspaper.
 By 2015, the base had changed its public image, winning recognition in the Army Communities of Excellence awards program with a Silver Award in 2012, and Bronze Awards in 2013 and 2014.

+Family & Morale, Welfare and Recreation

+The Family & Morale, Welfare and Recreation (Family & MWR) program at Joint Base Lewis–McChord (JBLM) is part of the U.S. Army Installation Management Command (IMCOM G9).
+It provides a broad spectrum of services, activities, and facilities aimed at enhancing readiness, resilience, and overall quality of life for Soldiers, their families, retirees, and civilian employees.

+Family & MWR at JBLM includes, but is not limited to, the following facilities and programs: